integrated-ethics/web/content/labs/deontology.md

 Recall that ethics is the study of determining the right thing to do (in a moral sense).
 In designing computer programs and performing data analysis, there are lots of these types of decisions to be made.
-You may have been introduced in previous modules of the virtue ethics framework to assist in making a decision that is morally "best."
+You may have been introduced in previous labs of the virtue ethics framework to assist in making a decision that is morally "best."
 (If students have seen the virtue ethics material, ask what they remember about it)